microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 but you'd be mistaken.

-An average device right now (I mean something that was alright about 5 years ago, like an 8700k with regular DDR4) does about 4GB/s of random, uncached memory access.
+An average device right now (I mean something that was alright about 5 years ago, like an 8700k with regular DDR4) does about 4GB/s of random, un-cached memory access.
 While low-end devices are probably a bit slower, I think 4GB/s is a good estimate regardless.
 That's because non-random memory access is way way faster than that at around 20GB/s (DDR4 2400 - what most laptops had for the